 Robo-advisors are a big topic lately, especially amongst Millennials since I feel like they are just a natural fit together.
 But since it is a relatively new idea, I wanted to interview someone who really knew the ins and outs.
 That person just so happens to have started his own robo-advisor — Justwealth.

 For this episode, the president of Justwealth Andrew Kirkland breaks down some core principles of investing (what’s the difference between an index fund and ETF for instance), and what robo-advisors are all about.
 Enjoy!

 - Robo-advisors in Canada aren’t managed by robots or just some algorithm (though that can be the case for some in the United States).
 Although there’s an online interface and pre-packaged portfolios you’re suggested by doing an online survey, there are most definitely humans involved, and yes, you will have to talk to them (though maybe just over email).

 - You won’t lose all of your money by using a robo-advisor.
 Although they are relatively new to the investment scene, they are very regulated in Canada, and their intent is not to scam you.
 Scamming is bad for business.

-- Robo-advisors deal mainly with exchange trade funds (ETFs), however mutual funds are being slowly integrated into the mix too.
+- Robo-advisors deal mainly with exchange-traded funds (ETFs), however, mutual funds are being slowly integrated into the mix too.

 Learn More About Justwealth